ShaAnder/Bootstrap_CV/readme.md

     - [Attribution](#attributions-)
     - [Other](#other)

-### Bootstrap CV
+### CV

-As the name suggests this is a CV designed fully in bootstrap.
+My professional, digital CV designed in html, css, js with a focus on utilizing the component based architecutre of bootstrap.
 The idea is to create a professional resume page that can be added to a personal site.

 #### What is it?